cap-js/docs/node.js/outbox.md

 ```

 ::: tip
-One you outboxed a service, you cannot override the configuration options again.
+Once you outboxed a service, you cannot override its outbox configuration options again.
 :::

 ::: warning